HeiderJeffer/T430-Modding-Guide/README.md

 by Heider Jeffer \| Free University of Bozen-Bolzano – Faculty of Computer Science \| Italy

-I’ve been getting requests to create a modification guide for the T430 for over a year now, so this guide is long overdue.
-I’ve modded and created probably about a dozen T430 ThinkPads in the last years at my master studies in computer science and Ph.D. apps (e.g. Android Studio, Java, Robotic Webots..etc) , content creations (e.g. video editing, Davinci Resolve, OBS, GIMP..etc) and my mobile powerhouse is currently my fully decked out and customized T430.
+I've been receiving requests to create a modification guide for the T430 for over a year now, making this guide long overdue.
+During my master's studies in computer science and Ph.D. applications, I've modified and customized about a dozen T430 ThinkPads.
+I use them extensively for software development (e.g., Android Studio, Java, Robotic Webots), content creation (e.g., video editing, DaVinci Resolve, OBS, GIMP), and my current mobile powerhouse is my fully customized T430.

 <img src="./images/media/image1.jpeg"
 /><img src="./images/media/image2.jpeg"
 />

-I’ve opened up, disassembled, and reassembled the T430 so many times it makes my head spin thinking about it.
-So here we go, the definitive T430 modding guide.
+I've opened up, disassembled, and reassembled the T430 more times than I can count.
+Now, I'm excited to present the definitive T430 modding guide.

 # Why T430?

 <img src="./images/media/image3.jpeg"
 style="width:6.5in;height:5.1875in" />

-I love the machine.
-I’ve discovered the joys of modding, flashing, and overclocking the T430 and it has become hands down the best laptop on the planet for me (alongside the T530/W530 which is slightly bigger but can be modded just as much and has better thermal overhead for things like the XM, and supports a slightly better GPU).
+I love the T430.
+I've discovered the joys of modding, flashing, and overclocking it, making it hands down the best laptop for me.
+The T530/W530, though slightly larger, offers similar modding potential with better thermal overhead for tasks like XM and supports a slightly better GPU.

 <img src="./images/media/image4.jpeg"
 style="width:6.5in;height:3.66042in" />

-Nearly all mods here can also be applied to the T530/W530, so if you’re interested in modding those machines feel free to follow this guide.
+Almost all the mods in this guide can also be applied to the T530/W530.
+If you're interested in modding those models, feel free to follow along.

 # CPU